-After you have been arrested for a DUI offense and have gone through the court process, you will be required to complete a DUI Evaluation.
-This appointment takes approximately one hour, and is done in the comfort and privacy of our Joliet office, one on one with a licensed/certified evaluator/counselor.
-Once your evaluation is completed, you will be placed into a level, or risk classification, determined by the criteria set by the Secretary of State / Courts and the Illinois Department of Alcohol and Substance AbuseLevel I - Minimum Risk
+After you have been arrested for a DUI offense you will be required to complete a DUI Evaluation.
+This appointment takes approximately one hour and is done in the comfort and privacy of our Joliet office or Virtually through Zoom one-on-one with a licensed/certified evaluator/counselor.
+Once your evaluation is completed, you will be placed into a level, or risk classification, determined by the criteria set by the Illinois Secretary of State / Courts and the Illinois Department of Human Services / Division of Substance Use Prevention and Recovery.Level I - Minimum Risk

-We provide alcohol / drug evaluation updates for the Secretary of State.
-You may need an updated evaluation and other reports necessary to begin the re-instatement or restricted driver's license process if your driver's license has been revoked due to multiple DUIs, an out-of-state DUI, or you have had a Denial.
+We provide DUI / alcohol / drug evaluation updates for the Secretary of State.
+You may need an updated evaluation and other reports necessary to begin the re-instatement or restricted driver's license process if your driver's license has been revoked due to multiple DUIs, an out-of-state DUI, or if you have had a Secretary of State Hearing Denial.